 Isn’t that a lovely recipe title?
 You can thank John.e for that one!!
 I must say though, after taking a long second look at the cookie, he wasn’t too far off in naming it such an aggressive, non-Easter-y title!

-These cookies are the result of a calorie filled, gut busting, buttons popping, pants tightening, arteries hardening, coma inducing, diabetic welcoming, gift from Margaret, my most generous colleague.
+These cookies are the result of a calorie filled, gut busting, buttons popping, pants tightening, arteries hardening, coma inducing, diabetic welcoming, gift from Margaret, my generous coworker.

-Her church recieves donations and one of those donations was a full case of Easter Chocolate Malt Balls.
+Her church receives dozens of donations and one of those donations was a full case of Easter Chocolate Malted Balls.
 Since the church could not get rid of them, her husband, the church janitor, brought them home.
-Long story short – she offered; I accepted; she brought to work.
+Long story short – she offered; I accepted; she brought them to work.
 FOUR BOXES!

-Now, my john.e loves his chocolate, but not enough to consume this amount.
-(Even though that 5 pound bag of M&Ms is quickly disappearing!)
+Now, my John.e loves his chocolate, but not enough to consume this amount.
+(Even though a 5-pound bag of M&Ms I bought for him a week ago is quickly disappearing!)
 I did some thinking and thought that it might work if I made a cookie with them.

-My old Chocolate Chip Cookie recipe suggests a baking time of 12 minutes, however, I did find that these needed a few more minutes in the oven.
-Somewhere between the 12 and 15 minute mark, the cookie went from a slight mound, to a very thin chewy cookie.
-Anything under 12 minutes and the batter was still raw in the center.
+My old chocolate chip cookie recipe suggests a baking time of 8 minutes, however, I did find that these needed a few more minutes in the oven.
+Somewhere between the 10 and 12 minute mark, the cookie went from a slight mound, to a very thin chewy cookie with crispy edges.
+Anything under 10 minutes and the batter was still raw in the center.

-If you cannot find, or do not have the Easter Chocolate Malt Balls, regular Whoppers or Maltesers will give you the same result.
-You just won’t have the easter colours and have to change the name of your cookie to something less Law & Order-ish.
+If you cannot find, or do not have the Easter chocolate malted balls, regular Whoppers or Maltesers will give you the same result.
+You just won’t have the Easter colours and have to change the name of your cookie to something less Law & Order-ish.